VPAT - MacOS App Accessibility Conformance Report

 Contact information: [email protected]

-The evaluation was performed using below tools/ tests:
+The evaluation was performed using the below tools/ tests:

 • Screen readers: